Greensboro massacre: State's prosecution

 Forty Klansmen and neo-Nazis, and several CWP marchers were said to have taken part in the shootings.
 The police arrested 16 Klansmen, neo-Nazis, and several CWP members.
 The FBI started an investigation which it called GREENKIL (Greensboro Killings), turning over evidence it gathered to the state of North Carolina for its murder trial.

 The state attorney prosecuted the six strongest criminal cases first, charging five Klansmen with murder: David Wayne Matthews, Jerry Paul Smith, Jack Wilson Fowler, Harold Dean Flowers, and Billy Joe Franklin.
 One was charged with a lesser crime.
-In November 1980 the jury acquitted all the defendants, finding that they had acted in self-defense.
+On November 17, 1980 the jury acquitted all the defendants, finding that they had acted in self-defense.
 Residents of Morningside Homes — the housing development where the violence occurred, and students at North Carolina Agricultural and Technical State University (A&T), expressed shock and anger over the verdict and a feeling of hopelessness regarding the judicial system and the Ku Klux Klan.

 Federal criminal trial

 The Department of Justice through the FBI had an extensive criminal investigation underway.
 After the acquittals in 1980, the FBI re-opened its investigation in preparation for a federal prosecution.
 Based on additional evidence, a federal grand jury indicted nine men on civil rights charges in 1983.
-In 1983, Mark Sherer pleaded guilty to a federal conspiracy charge for firing the first shot.
+Mark Sherer pleaded guilty to a federal conspiracy charge for firing the first shot.
 He was sentenced to six months in a community treatment center and five years of probation.
 He was the only person found guilty of a crime in the case.

 The case brought by the US attorney "charged the Klansmen and neo-Nazis with racially motivated violence and with interference in a racially integrated event."
 Three men were charged with violating the civil rights of the five victims: the defendants were David Wayne Matthews, Jerry Paul Smith and Jack Wilson Fowler, who had been prosecuted and acquitted in the state criminal trial.